rlin2k1/ravenous-react-app/README.md

 ## Usage
 In the project directory, run 'npm start' to run the application in development mode.
 Open http://localhost:3000 to view in browser of choice.
+BOTH FIELDS -> 'SEARCH BUSINESS' and 'WHERE' Needs to be Filled Out and then Press 'Let's Go'